 - They are social animals that live in a family unit,

-- turn the right way up to pee and poo (Miss Possum loved this information.
+- They turn the right way up to pee and poo (Miss Possum loved this information.
 Why do kids like anything poo related?!)

-- are varied.
-There are many different types of bats.
+- There are many different types of bats.
 Some that live in caves and some that live in trees,

 - Bats are nocturnal (they sleep during the day and are awake at night).

 Bats live in a community and it’s interesting to observe their interactions.
 Watch closely and you might notice:

 - fighting between bats for better roosting sites